 Braided, sprinkled, and dotted with colorful Easter eggs, making this delightful sweet bread is easier than you think.
-You just need a stand mixer with a dough hook attachment.
+You just need a .
 A tradition in both Italian and Greek cultures, here’s how to bake the best Easter bread you’ve ever tasted.
 It certainly deserves to be a regular part of your family’s Easter festivities.

 What is Easter bread?

 Easter bread is made from sweetened, yeasted dough.
-To make it holiday-ready, top the braided bread wreaths with boiled and colored Easter eggs before baking.
-For an extra festive touch, add colored sprinkles before baking and maybe even an icing glaze after it has cooled.
+To make it a holiday-ready treat, top the braided bread wreaths with boiled and colored Easter eggs before baking.
+For an extra festive touch, add colored sprinkles before baking and maybe even an icing glaze after it cools.